 The App Shell model is an approach to building PWAs that loads a minimal user interface (the "shell") very quickly on the first visit.
 This shell is cached by the service worker.
 Subsequent visits load the shell from the cache, making the app feel incredibly fast, while dynamic content is loaded as needed.
 This is central to achieving the snappy performance expected of PWAs.

 These features, working in concert, enable PWAs to provide reliable, fast, and engaging experiences.
-As you prepare for building your first PWA, understanding how to implement and leverage these technologies will be key to your success.
-The continuous evolution of web standards ensures these capabilities will only grow, further blurring the lines between web and native applications.
+Understanding how to implement and leverage these technologies will be key to your success in building modern web applications.